Photo Credit: Frank Wojciechowski

 BIC Courses: World Cultures, Social World

 Dr. Cann's own fieldwork has largely occurred in China and Argentina.
 She has lived and worked in various regions of China, first working for the Amity Foundation in China, and later helping write the first Let's Go travel guide for China.
 Additionally, she has lived and worked in Buenos Aires, Argentina, in addition to studying at the Departamento Ecuménico de Investigaciones (DEI) in San Jose, Costa Rica, and heading the Latino Cultural Center (as GA) for two years at MIT.
+Currently, she heads the Baylor in Hawaii Program, slated to start the summer of 2018.

 Dr. Cann regularly blogs for the Huffington Post on issues related to death and dying, and actively tweets on the subject as well.
 When she is not thinking about and writing on death, Dr. Cann attempts to live well, pursuing her love of travel, reading, surfing, and writing poetry.